 Best Colored Pencils – Reviews, Comparisons, and Buyer’s Guide

 Colored pencils have long been considered a staple in the art community.
 They have a lovely combination of color output, blending ability, and intricacy.
-But with so many choices, it can be hard to decide what are the best colored pencils.
+But with so many choices, it can be hard to decide what are the best colored pencils are or where to go for the best colored pencil reviews.
 To some, it can be a very overwhelming process trying to choose which product to go with due to the huge number of options and the fact that colored pencil reviews are scattered and never very consistent.
 There can also be a variety of applications that you would use them for such as in a classroom setting.
 Simply put, not all colored pencils are the same.
 In fact, there can be a lot of subtle and not-so-subtle differences that can really make one pencil stand out from another.
 There is a wide range of colors as well as various types of pigment, additives, and binding agents.
 Some are meant to be used with water to blend while others are not.
 Externally there can be variance in size, shape, available colors, and method of application.
 And as I’m sure you already know there is a huge range in price!

 Colored Pencil Reviews are based off of several important factors